Smurf/smurf-docs/docs/foreman/repos-lifecycles.md

-# Repositories and Product
+# Repositories and Products

+Repositories contain packages.
+Products are sets of repositories.

+## Make Syncing More Reliable
-Before configuring any repositories or products the sync timeout should be increased.
+Before configuring any repositories or products some changes are required to make syncing repositories more reliable.

 ### Increase Sync Timeout